oharaandrew314/nimbus-kms/README.md

 This plugin for Nimbus JOSE+JWT will let you use Amazon KMS to do all the heavy lifting for you.

 The Amazon KMS communication is done with the featherweight and reflectionless, [http4k-connect](https://github.com/http4k/http4k-connect);
-making it well suited to serverless environments.
+making it well suited to serverless environments, and offers unreasonable testability.

 ## Requirements